BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Teaching and Learning

-In your final year, you can choose to study more about computer science or business information systems by doing your own research project.
-You’ll work on an individual project, which will involve developing high quality solutions for real problems – a skill that is highly valued by employers.
-You’ll explore a topic or work on a problem in depth under faculty supervision.
+Your final year affords further opportunity to focus your study on specific areas of business or computer science.
+An individual project could culminate your study, which will involve developing high quality solutions for real problems, a skill that is highly valued by employers.
+You can explore a topic or work on a problem in depth, under faculty supervision.

-Your final year individual project is your ultimate opportunity to show how well you can take on a problem, research it, prepare a plan, manage yourself, and achieve your objectives.
-Your project supervisor will guide you and share ideas with you, but essentially the project is your own work.
-It’s an excellent opportunity to put into practice what you have learned throughout your time at university and is often instrumental in your job interview success.
+Should you choose it, your final year individual project is your ultimate opportunity to show how well you can take on a problem, research it, prepare a plan, manage yourself, and achieve your objectives.
+You’ll have a project supervisor to guide you, but the project is your own work.
+It's an excellent opportunity to put into practice what you’ve learned throughout your time at university and is often instrumental in your job interview success.

 Assessment

-In your final year, again, you’ll have a mixture of individual and group assessments.
+In your final year, you’ll have a mixture of individual and group assessments.
 Similarly to your second year, the balance of assessment types varies according to the options chosen.
-Additionally, there is an individual project which is assessed through a combination of written work and demonstration or presentation.
+If you undertake a final year project assessment, this can take a dissertation format.
+If the project is for an external stakeholder, then there will be a team presentation element.

 Entry Requirements